Financial Planning & Tax Useful Links

 - Health navigation – Need help finding and coordination health resources?
 There is a consultant for that – visit RCM Health Consultancy for more info

 - Retirement Income Calculator from Service Canada – this calculator is very good because it is more thorough than many, and if you are doing your own retirement planning, it is a good starting point.
 Retirement calculators are used for planning – remember than none of them can reflect what will really happen because no one can predict the future.
 IMPORTANT – Many simple retirement calculators require you to tell them how much income you need in retirement – Income needed will be the amount required to pay all of your living expenses, including loan payments and periodic vehicle purchases, as well as occasional unexpected costs (e.g. helping children, paying medical bills, unexpected house repairs) and also income taxes.
 Do your expense budget, and figure out how much pre-tax income you need to pay those expenses using an average retirement tax rate.
 Average tax rates can be calculated at the E&Y website here.
+Typical average rates run from 10% for incomes around $25,000 per year to 30% with incomes about $125,000.
 You will also need to estimate your sources of retirement income – typically being your CPP and Old Age Security (available from Service Canada), company pension, investment income and annual RRSP withdrawals.
+Use online calculators only after understanding their limitations.
+However, one simple calculator to consider is Retirement calculator from Fiscal Agents – Caution – they ask for the “income” amount needed in retirement, not the expense amount, so allow extra above your expenses for income taxes.
+They also have other useful information at Retirement and Financial Calculators from Fiscal Agents .

-- Minimum Registered Retirement Income Fund (RRIF) withdrawal requirements – a RRIF is typically created by money transferred from your RRPS, which is required by the end of the year in which you turn age 71, but may be done earlier (such as at age 65 to access the pension amount tax credit and pension income splitting opportunities for persons without other eligible pension income.)
-See the withdrawal rates at GettingSmarterAboutMoney.ca by the Ontario Securities Commission, or use this minimum payments RRIF calculator, not only to determine the amount but how long your RRIF may last – see VanCity RRIF calculator
+- Minimum Registered Retirement Income Fund (RRIF) withdrawal requirements – a RRIF is typically created by money transferred from your RRSP, which is required by the end of the year in which you turn age 71, but may be done earlier (such as at age 65 to access the pension amount tax credit and pension income splitting opportunities for persons without other eligible pension income.)
+See the withdrawal rates at this page, which is also linked from the description of how withdrawals are determined on this page – GettingSmarterAboutMoney.ca by the Ontario Securities Commission, or use this minimum payments RRIF calculator, not only to determine the amount but how long your RRIF may last – see VanCity RRIF calculator

 - Locked-in Plans – LIRA, LRSP, LIF, and more – see this great review by RBC titled Locked-in RRSPs and your Options